jaanga/fgx-plane-spotter/readme.md

 The titles of the above-mentioned three repositories are suggestions only.
 But the idea should be that a first time visitor to the FGx site has a fairly clear picture of what they are likely to find in a repository._

-### Specific Item Wish List
-See also Road Map for the generic underlying mapping app: [Jaanga Terrain Viewer]( http://jaanga.github.io/terrain-viewer )

-* Access to full list of 27K+ ICAO locations
-* ICAO Airports display runways and ILS geometry
-* Mouseover ICAO location displays heads-up window with further details
-* Mouseover aircraft displays window with further details - see FGx Globe
-* Cameras can be located at ATC position of current airport
-* Cameras can be associated with any aircraft
-* Display stars or clouds
-* Display real-time weather
-* Display 'smoke trails' showing aircraft path
-* Display aircraft instrument panels

 ## Issues /Bugs